mdrubelahamed/100-Project-in-Python/project 28/README.md

-# Day 28 //Project 28
+# Project - Building a Pomodoro Timer in Tkinter

 ---
----
-### What?
+### Day 28 //Project 28
--   Topic -
+Topic -
-- Project - Building a Pomodoro App

     Choose a task to focus on
     Set a timer for 25 minutes
     Work on the task until the timer rings
     Take a five-minute break
     Repeat
     After four pomodoros, take a longer break of 20 minutes

-- What I learn so far?
+## What I learn so far?
 - tkinter canvas widget
     PhotoImage, create_image, create_text - How to put the image on the tkinter canvas, we can put so many things on top of each other
     ```